 William Henry Harrison, governor of the Indiana Territory, was alarmed by the numbers at Prophetstown, and moved 1,200 troops to the site while Tecumseh was south gathering additional support.
 Wanting to avoid a fight, yet fearing an attack, The Prophet decided to strike first in the early morning hours of Nov.
 7, 1811.
 The battle lasted two hours.
 As darkness faded, the villagers withdrew through the marsh back to Prophetstown, then fled to Wildcat Creek.
 Harrison's men burned Prophetstown to the ground.

-Through our unique partnership with Historic Prophetstown, visitors can discover 1920s farm lifestyles and take a stroll through 900 acres of restored prairie.
+Through our unique partnership with The Farm at Prophetstown, visitors can discover 1920s farm lifestyles and take a stroll through 900 acres of restored prairie.
 We are restoring native habitats at Prophetstown, such as wetlands, wet slopes called fens, prairie and open woodlands.
 We are creating places for you to enjoy the outdoors, with camping, hiking, birding and biking.
 When the restoration is complete, a visitor will be able to step back into time and observe a restored landscape similar to what the Native Americans experienced.

 Take I-65 to exit number 178 which is SR 43 go south on SR 43 (away from the park---trust me this is correct) for a very short distance and then turn left onto Burnett Rd.
 Burnett Road will "T" into 9th St. Go right on 9th St. to Swisher Road which will be a hard left immediately after the Veterinary Office.
 Once on Swisher Road you will cross back under the Interstate and find the Park Gatehouse directly ahead.

 Prophetstown Gate Fee

 $6 - noncommercial vehicles with Indiana license plates, every day including holidays.
 Includes combined entrance into the park and Historic Prophetstown.

 $8 - noncommercial vehicles with out-of-state license plates, every day including holidays.
 Includes combined entrance into the park and Historic Prophetstown.